COMMON QUESTIONS

 We recommend at least one UV Blacklight unit in the room and turned on a good 20-30 minutes before bedtime in order to ‘charge-up’ the glow paint / stars etc so they will glow brightly and look their best when it matters most.

-Starglow Clear UV Paints are not suitable for outdoor use or exposure to direct sunlight
+Starglow Clear UV Paints are not suitable for outdoor if exposed to direct sunlight.

 Whilst daylight (natural light) will charge this paint, by the time the dark of night has arrived it will only result in a weak glow, as most of the energy stored will already have been used.
 If the room has suitable electric lighting, then this should be adequate to charge the ceiling for 20 – 30 minutes or so before bedtime.
 However For the best effect and glow performance, we recommend using a mains UV Blacklight.